Karl Philipp, Prince of Schwarzenberg: Marriage and descendants

 Of Schwarzenberg's nephews, Felix Schwarzenberg, the statesman, was also notable, and Friedrich Johann Josef Coelestin (1809–1885) was a cardinal and a prominent figure in papal and Austrian history.
 The modern Schwarzenberg family, stems from his branch, where to this day the family still holds the lands and the castle of Schwarzenberg in Bohemia, present day Czech Republic, where they continued to play a role in the country's politics and military.

+Schwarzenberg was Alexander Douglas Weston's great-great grandfather.
+Weston was the founding owner of the West Hollywood nightclub The Troubador, famous for being the first major performing venue for many of the most famous musicians in the world of the 1960s and 1970s.